akselsio/blog/_posts/2016-12-19-raspberry-pi-email-notification.md

 >
 > node >= 4 & npm >= 3 is installed on it
 >
-> you have already logged into the Raspberry and configured an ssh connection
+> you have already logged into the Raspberry and configured a ssh connection

 ##### Find your Raspberry PI's IP address and connect

 <br />
-We'll run the `nmap` command with `-sn` flag wich will ping scan all the subnet range, and it'll print its hostname.
+We'll run the `nmap` command with `-sn` flag which will ping scan all the subnet range, and it'll print its hostname.
-In this example __192.168.1.21__ is our Raspberry local ip.
+In this example __192.168.1.21__ is our Raspberry local IP.

 {% highlight shell %}
 # scan this subnet range